 Great KOA campsites in Washington State

-There are 15 KOA campsites in Washington State; below is a selection you may want to try.
+Below is a selection you may want to try.

 Set on the Yakima River, this award-winning KOA is a great base camp for fishing, rafting or enjoying the local scenery.
 You could even add in a concert at the Gorge Amphitheater.
 This KOA features wooded sites, some right on the river and cozy Delux (air-conditioned) cabins.
 There is a swimming pool, bike rental and playground to keep the kids happy.